 Most children in orphanages around the world aren't orphans in the strict sense of the word.
 The majority has at least 1 living parent.
 Some orphanage projects separate children from their parents is a variety of ways.
 By volunteering in orphanages, volunteers may be feeding this disastrous trend.
 This article from Unicef will shed more light on this controversial topic.

 Research has shown that it is always better for children to be raised by family.
 Nothing beats a nurturing family environment in the development of a child.
-Institutionalized care like orphanages has its place but should be a last resort because it has shown to cause delayed development within children.
+Institutionalized care like orphanages has its place but should be a last resort because it has been shown to cause delayed development within children.
 Both physically and mentally.
-This extensive paper published by the National Institute of Health will provide an extensive list of effects of institutionalized childcare.
+This extensive paper published by the National Institute of Health will provide an extensive list of the effects of institutionalized childcare.

 Other Volunteers Opportunities with Children